-One of the more annoying ideas that keeps coming up as I get older is folks asking me about whether I have a bucket list?
-The first time I heard it my first thought was, “I have two buckets in my house, why do I need a bloody list?”.
+One of the more annoying ideas that keep coming up as I get older is folks asking me whether I have a bucket list?
+The first time I heard it, my first thought was, “I have two buckets in my house.
+Why do I need a bloody list?”.

-Why is it so important in your life to have a list of things that you need to do, to feel you have lived a full and complete life?
+Why is it so important in your life to have a list of things that you need to do to feel you have lived a complete life?
 When did your life become “of value” only if you have a list of stupid things that you may or may not have time to do before you croak?

 - Climbed Mount Kilimanjaro (or worse Mount Everest) (I climbed Mount Royal in Montreal does that count?)